Carl Peters: Reichskommissar

+Later life and death

-He evaded the final sentence and further criminal prosecution by relocating to London, where he occupied himself with schemes for exploiting parts of Rhodesia and Portuguese East Africa.
-In the interests of a gold mining company he formed, Peters explored the Fura district and Macombes country on the Zambezi river, where during 1899 he discovered ruins of cities and deserted gold mines of the medieval Kingdom of Mutapa, which he identified as the legendary ancient lands of Ophir.
-He returned during 1901 and gave an account of his explorations in Im Goldland des Altertums (The Eldorado of the Ancients) (1902).
-During 1905 he again visited the region between the rivers Zambezi and Save.
+Peters evaded final sentencing and further criminal prosecution by relocating to London, where he occupied himself with schemes for exploiting parts of Rhodesia and Portuguese East Africa.
+In the interests of a gold mining company he formed, Peters explored the Fura district and Macombes country on the Zambezi river, where in 1899 he discovered ruins of cities and deserted gold mines of the medieval Kingdom of Mutapa, which he identified as the legendary ancient lands of Ophir.
+He returned in 1901 and gave an account of his explorations in Im Goldland des Altertums (The Eldorado of the Ancients) (1902).
+In 1905, he again visited the region between the Zambezi and Save rivers.

+In 1907–1908 Peters, who had again taken up residence in Germany, brought actions for libel against a Munich journal and the Kölnische Zeitung, seeking to clear his character in regard to his administration in East Africa.
+These actions wrought no change in public opinion in Germany and Peters remained on the retired list.

+In 1914, Peters was able to return to Germany, after Emperor Wilhelm II by personal decree had bestowed upon him the right to use the title of an Imperial Commissioner again and had given him a pension from his personal budget, while the sentence by the disciplinary court remained in effect.

+Peters published an autobiography in February 1918 and died on 10 September.

 Legacy

-Besides the books already mentioned and some smaller treatises Peters published a philosophical work entitled Willenswelt und Weltwille (1883), and a disquisition on early gold production entitled Das goldene Ophir Salomo's (1895), translated into English during 1898.
+Besides the books already mentioned and some smaller treatises, Peters published a philosophical work entitled Willenswelt und Weltwille (1883), and a disquisition on early gold production entitled Das goldene Ophir Salomo's (1895), translated into English in 1899.

 A proponent of Social Darwinism and the Völkisch philosophy, his attitude towards the indigenous population made him one of the most controversial colonizers even during his lifetime.
-Among colonial minded people he was feted as a national hero.
-During 1914, he was able to return to Germany, after Emperor Wilhelm II by personal decree had bestowed upon him the right to use the title of an Imperial Commissioner again and had given him a pension from his personal budget, while the sentence by the disciplinary court remained in effect.
-Peters was rehabilitated officially by personal decree of Adolf Hitler 20 years after his death.
-Peters was celebrated as a national hero during the Nazi era.
-During World War II, the Kriegsmarine fleet tender Carl Peters was named after him.
-He was also the subject of a 1941 propaganda film, Carl Peters, by Herbert Selpin, featuring Hans Albers.

-A number of towns in Germany had streets named after Peters but during recent years some of them received different names after debate concerning his legacy.
-For example, Petersallee in the Afrikanisches Viertel in Berlin was originally named after Carl Peters, but was rededicated during 1986 to Hans Peters, a member of the anti-Nazi resistance.

-Critics among Social Democrats, Catholic and Free-minded politicians considered Peters a national shame.
+Critics among Social Democrats, Catholic, and Free-minded politicians considered Peters a national shame.
 The Austrian Africanist Oscar Baumann referred to him as "half crazy".
 One of his nicknames in the German critical press was Hänge-Peters ("Hangman-Peters").
+He was known by natives as "mkono wa damu", meaning "the man with blood on his hands".